Forages That Help, Forages That Harm

 But the vigilant goat owner need not fear.
 A bit of awareness and familiarity with your region allows you to eliminate negative plants in your pastures while promoting the positive.

-Pasture management is an ongoing process; what you get will vary according to grazing intensity, season, or other climate factors.
+Pasture management for goats is an ongoing process; what you get will vary according to grazing intensity, season, or other climate factors.
 Taking an active role, you can make the most of nutrients accessible to your herd.

 Goat breeders have long spoken about the effect certain plants seem to have by decreasing wormloads in their animals.
 Science attributes this to the level of tannins in certain forage species.